robfors/esruby-bind/README.md

 b = Ruby.b; // => Number: 1
 b; // was this a Ruby Integer or Float?
 ```
-Also, consider the reciprocal problem.
+Also consider the reciprocal problem.

 ```ruby
 # --- Ruby ---